 -

-Warren F. Lamboy of University of Illinois at Urbana-Champaign for a proposal titled "A systematic study of Aster section Biotia"
+Warren F. Lamboy of University of Illinois at Urbana-Champaign - "A systematic study of Aster section Biotia"

 Students may submit their portion of the application (Part A) by emailing to the Committee Chair OR through this Google Form.